Skip to content

 About

-Biphonic Records is an independent label based in Edinburgh, Scotland.
-It was established in 2002 by Hamish Brown and Andrew Eaton, with some help from a group of talented fellow enthusiasts such as the artist Daniel Warren, who has designed all of the label’s artwork to date, as well as making several short films to accompany Biphonic releases.
+Biphonic Records is a label based in Edinburgh, Scotland.
+It was established in 2002 by Hamish Brown and Andrew Eaton, with some help from a group of talented fellow enthusiasts.

-In 2012 Biphonic teamed up with the theatre director Cora Bissett, the playwright David Greig and the Arches in Glasgow to create Whatever Gets You Through The Night, a major new Creative Scotland-funded multimedia project in which over 20 Scottish writers and musicians were invited to create something inspired by the hours between midnight and 4am.
+In 2012 Biphonic teamed up with the theatre director Cora Bissett, the playwright David Greig and The Arches in Glasgow to create Whatever Gets You Through The Night, a major cross-media project in which over 20 writers and musicians were invited to create something inspired by the hours between midnight and 4am.
 The results took the form of a live show, a book, a film and an album.
+The project included new material by artists ranging from Rachel Sermanni and Withered Hand to Ricky Ross and cellist Peter Gregson.

-Physical distribution is via Cargo and the whole label catalogue can be found in iTunes, Spotify, Amazon and other online retailers.
+Physical distribution is via Cargo and the catalogue can be found in Apple Music, Spotify, Amazon Music and other streaming platforms, plus individual artists’ Bandcamp sites.